-A midsize test vehicle, designated 1500A, has been added to the test matrix in order to evaluate staging of energy absorbing terminals, crash cushions, and truck-mounted attenuators.
+A midsize test vehicle, designated 1500A, has been added to the test matrix in order to evaluate stag- ing of energy absorbing terminals, crash cushions, and truck-mounted attenuators.
 This vehicle will be used to determine if staging in an attenuation system is designed properly to safely accommodate high-speed, head-on impacts with mid-sized vehicles.
-In this situation, the mass of the mid-sized vehicle will carry it beyond the point where the 1100C vehicle is brought to a stop and likely enter into the high energy dissipation ranges of an attenuator where deceleration forces may become excessive for mid-sized cars.
+In this situation, the mass of the mid-sized vehicle will carry it beyond the point where the 1100C vehicle is brought to a stop and likely enter into the high energy dissipation ranges of an attenuator where deceleration forces may become exces- sive for mid-sized cars.
 Hence, the primary concern is that this test will cause excessive ridedown accelerations.
 Because activation of attenuation systems is primarily related to vehicle mass and the test is a head-on impact, where spin-out and rollover are not a factor, total mass is the only important vehicle parameter for the 1500A.
-The 3,307-lb (1,500-kg) vehicle mass was chosen after evaluating the potential for excessive occupant ridedown acceleration in recently tested energy absorbing terminals and crash cushions.
+The 3,307-lb (1,500-kg) vehicle mass was chosen after evaluating the potential for excessive occupant ridedown acceleration in recently tested energy absorbing termi- nals and crash cushions.
 This analysis showed that test vehicles weighing between 2,872 and 3,755 lb (1,300 and 1,700 kg) would be most likely to cause excessive ride-down accelerations.
 The 1500A test vehicle was therefore set to the middle of this range.

+240 | Manual for Assessing Safety Hardware

 TABLE H-3.
 Center-of-Gravity Heights of Sport Utility Vehicles and Pickups